 The Tangie strain is one of the auto-flowering strains of marijuana that grows to a medium 50 inches and therefore still suitable for indoor growth.

-You can also use soil or hydroponics, but the strain always favors good soil grow over the hydroponics.
+You can also use soil or hydroponics, but the strain always favors good soil growth over the hydroponics.
 It also has a high affinity for a good fertilizer since soil cannot be bone dry without some edible goodies for your herbs.

 Medical review of the tangie strain